GotoRyusuke/ChineseFundReports/README.md

 - [`cal_expc_word_freq`](./Word_freq/cal_expc_word_freq.py), and
 - [`cal_word_freq`](./Word_freq/cal_word_freq.py)

 to calculate word and sent freq based on the content of the reports.
 The [`utils`](./Word_freq/utils.py) module saves some funcs that I think should be isolated from the two modules mentioned above to make the modules tidier.

+**(R4/8/19) Updates**: the main logic for counting word & sent freq has been isolated to a new module named [`chinese_counter`](./Word_freq/chinese_counter.py).

 Finally, after linking the results of expc to full panel, use [`fill_empty_expc`](./Word_freq/fill_empty_expc.py) to fill in the reports where the expectation part is not filed.
 The filling rules are summarised in the Chinese version logs which is not open to the public.